Active Learning for Planet Habitability Classification under Extreme Class Imbalance: Discussion

+Within this context, the role of AL is not to redefine habitability, but to optimize how information is extracted from an existing labeling framework.
+Importantly, it provides a principled mechanism for prioritizing planets that are ambiguous under current catalog definitions.
+In this sense, AL aligns naturally with observational practice: it identifies targets where additional data are most likely to refine scientific understanding, rather than reinforcing already well-separated cases.
+To further assess the extent to which the model captures information beyond the adopted labeling scheme, we compared its predictions to an independent proxy habitability metric.
+The resulting moderate correlation, accompanied by substantial scatter, indicates partial alignment with physically motivated trends while demonstrating that the model does not simply reproduce the proxy definition.

 The ensemble-based recommendation of $\tau$ Ceti f illustrates the conservative character of the proposed framework.
 Despite evaluating thousands of non-habitable-labeled planets, only a single candidate emerges with both a high mean predicted habitability probability and low-model uncertainty.
 This outcome reflects the combined effects of severe class imbalance, cautious aggregation across independently trained models, and the requirement for consistency rather than isolated high scores.
 Such conservatism is a feature rather than a limitation in the context of follow-up prioritization.
 False positives in habitability studies can divert scarce observational resources, whereas false negatives can often be revisited as catalogs evolve.
 By emphasizing robustness across models and explicitly quantifying uncertainty, the recommendation procedure favors candidates whose prioritization is stable under variations in training data and AL trajectories.
 The identification of $\tau$ Ceti f---already a well-studied planet in a nearby system \citep{Feng2017}---also highlights an important interpretive point: the framework is not designed to discover exotic outliers, but rather to reassess borderline cases in light of learned multivariate patterns.
-The agreement between the candidate's properties and the central tendencies of the potentially habitable population (Table \ref{tab:comparison}) emphasizes this role as a prioritization aid rather than a discovery engine.
+However, the candidate's physical properties, particularly its relatively low incident and equilibrium temperature, place it outside the conventional habitable zone under standard assumptions.
+This discrepancy emphasizes that the model-based ranking reflects consistency with the learned heuristic decision space rather than a direct indication of physical habitability.